Bambillion/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 11-lists:lists all files even hidden in the current directory and the parent of the working directory and the /boot directory in long format
 # 12-file_type:prints the type of file named iamafile in /tmp
 # 13-symbolic_link:Create a symbolic link to /bin/ls
+# 14-copy_html:copy html files in working directory to parent